Applied Part 3. Project Constitution: First Rules Referendum

 Find governance_protocol without a tie-breaker rule.

-Typical errors at this step:
+Typical mistakes at this step:

-- mutable rule lacks
+- a mutable rule has no

-> Constitution gate: runnable analog and project interface.
-Runnable check is in [examples/constitution/](examples/constitution/README.md) — it reads the constitution YAML and Markdown with YAML-frontmatter (amendment proposal), returns verdict: PASS|BLOCK and a list of blockers.
-For credit, it is sufficient.
-In a real project, this gate is supplemented by two more steps: a request to Qwen Code in Plan Mode, and checking playbook max_scope against rule max_scope.
+> Constitution gate: runnable analogue and project interface.
+The runnable check lives in [examples/constitution/](examples/constitution/README.md) — it reads the constitution YAML and a Markdown with YAML frontmatter (the amendment proposal), returns verdict: PASS|BLOCK and a list of blockers.
+At the exam, that is enough.
+In a real project this gate is supplemented with two more steps: a query to Qwen Code in Plan Mode and a check of the playbook's max_scope against the rule's max_scope.
 All three steps go as one block.

-# [runnable] — checking proposal against constitution
+# [runnable] — check the proposal against the constitution

 python3 book2/examples/constitution/scripts/check.py \